-- A statistical report on flow components (cease-to-flow events, base flows and freshes) delivered over the duration of the LTIM Project compared with the flow regime under the case where no Commonwealth environmental water was delivered.
+- A statistical report on flow components (cease-to-flow events; base flows; freshes; bank-full flows; and overbank flows) delivered over the duration of the LTIM Project compared with the flow regime under the case where no Commonwealth environmental water was delivered.
 This description will be provided at key hydrological sites, which are representative of the waterways targeted for Commonwealth environmental watering actions across the Basin.
 The report will be developed initially for the Selected Areas.
-It will be extended to other areas receiving Commonwealth environmental water in later years. - An interpretation of this statistical report, which provides a valley-by-valley and whole-ofbasin account of the Commonwealth environmental water's contribution towards achievement of the Basin Plan hydrological targets. - Daily streamflow series at a set of representative hydrological sites for the actual and modelled without Commonwealth environmental water scenarios.
+It will be extended to other areas receiving Commonwealth environmental water in later years. - An interpretation of this statistical report, which provides a valley-by-valley and whole-of-basin account of the Commonwealth environmental water's contribution towards achievement of the Basin Plan hydrological targets. - Daily streamflow series at a set of representative hydrological sites for the actual and modelled without Commonwealth environmental water scenarios.